dtudk/pythonsupport-page/docs/uninstall/uninstall-python.rst

 Once you have downloaded and placed on the *Desktop* open a terminal (:kbd:`Command + Space` then type ``terminal`` :kbd:`Enter`).

-Then run the following command by copying, pasting into your temrinal and pressing :kbd:`Enter`:
+Then run the following command by copying, pasting into your terminal and pressing :kbd:`Enter`:

 .. code:: bash